North Carolina Animal Protection Act: Background

 The Animal Welfare Act of 1966 in the United States began as a response to the treatment of laboratory animals.
-The 1966 Act set minimum standards for the handling, sale, and transport of cats, dogs, nonhuman primates, rabbits, hamsters, and guinea pigs held by animal dealers or pre-research in laboratories.
-The Act went further, in response to an incident in England where a woman's dog was dognapped and used in a laboratory, by requiring dog and cat dealers, and laboratories to be licensed and to provide identification for their animals as a way to prevent theft of pets.
+The 1966 Act set minimum standards for the handling, sale, and transport of cats, dogs, nonhuman primates, rabbits, hamsters, and guinea pigs held by animal dealers for pre-research in laboratories.
+The Act went further, in response to an incident in England where a woman's dog was dognapped and used in a laboratory, requiring dog and cat dealers, and laboratories to be licensed and to provide identification for their animals as a way to prevent theft of pets.

 Civil Remedy for the Protection of Animals

 The Civil Remedy for the Protection of Animals provides a legal remedy for the protection and humane treatment of animals in addition to any criminal remedies that are available and it shall be proper in any action to combine causes of action against one or more defendants for the protection of one or more animals.
-A real party in interest as plaintiff shall be held to include any person even though the person does not have a possessory or ownership right in an animal; a real party in interest as defendant shall include any person who owns or has possession of an animal.
+A real party in interest as plaintiff shall include any person even though the person does not have a possessory or ownership right to an animal; a real party in interest as defendant shall include any person who owns or has possession of an animal.

-Exemptions to this Article
+Exemptions to this article

-There are exemptions to this Article.
+There are exemptions to this article.
 Those exemptions are: